FSIN-ohm/Matomat-Documentation/docs/rest_api.md

 All parts of Matohmat communicate through a common JSON based REST API.
 Here is the documentation of it, its ment for the ones who wants to program a client, or change the server.

+The rest api on the server side is implemented using the [spring rest](https://docs.spring.io/spring/docs/current/spring-framework-reference/index.html).
+[Here](https://spring.io/guides/gs/rest-service/) is a tutorial about how to write RESTful Apps with spring.

 ----
 # Admin